 3D capability is also not missing

-If a manufacturer wants to provide us a model (which has happened several times i must say) for reviewing it, it is certainly welcome but our collaboration begins and ends with this provision, no compensation, no affiliate, no commitment to what we will write in our review, and of course, we do not sell projectors!
-No conflict of interest here, sorry guys.
-In this particular review, the LTV-2500 was purchased directly from AWOL and is now our main projector, so in this review you will read more of an “owner’s” perspective rather than a reviewer who had the projector for a certain period and tested it.
-This is a clarification i had to made“.
+In this particular review, the LTV-2500 was purchased directly from AWOL and is now our main projector.
+Therefore, in this review, you will read more of an “owner’s” perspective rather than that of a reviewer who had the projector for a certain period and tested it.
+This is a clarification I felt needed to be made”.

 The remote control

-The remote control of the LTV-2500 is cleverly designed, let me explain…
+The remote control of the LTV-2500 is cleverly designed; let me explain…

 There is of course one button that personally I wouldn’t mind if AWOL had added, and that is the 3D function button as every time you want to watch a 3D movie, you have to go to the menu and enable it manually, something that after few times it becomes annoying .